 The Teneriffe Festival Inc. is a not-for-profit organisation managed by a group of volunteer professionals.
 The day is made possible thanks to the efforts of the management board who give up their time before, during and after the event.
 This year’s board brings together experience, creativity and dedication to build what has been termed one of brisbane’e most significant community festivals.
 The board not only organises the event itself but also sponsorship, publicity and marketing in the lead up to the Teneriffe Festival.

-Mic Uebergang – Chairman
+Mic Uebergang – Board Member

 Ross Garnett – Board Member